NVIDIA-Merlin/competitions/SIGIR_eCommerce_Challenge_2021/task2_purchase_prediction/README.md

 # SIGIR 2021 E-Commerce Workshop Data Challenge - Purchase Intent Prediction Task

 This online appendix is created as a supplement for our system description paper for 2021 SIGIR eCom Data Challenge submitted to [SIGIR eCom'21](https://sigir-ecom.github.io/index.html).
+That paper describes our solution for Task (1) Session-based recommendation task, while this report focuses only in the Task (2) Purchase Intent Prediction task of that competiton.

 ## 1. Task Description

-[Sigir Coveo Data Challenge](https://sigir-ecom.github.io/data-task.html) presented two tasks for the participants:

-1. A recommendation task, where a model is shown k events at the start of a session, and it is asked to predict future product interactions in the same session;
-2. An intent prediction task, where a model is shown a session containing an add-to-cart event, and it is asked to predict whether the item will be bought before the end of the session.

-Here, we focus on the second one - Purchase Intent Prediction Task.
-Our latest submission to LB before Stage 2 submissions were closed resulted in `3.6340530847665` weighted Micro-F1 score, and our best single model submission gave a score of <b>`3.6363084325068`</b> (see Section 8 for details).
+Our latest submission to LB before Stage 2 submissions were closed resulted in `3.6340` weighted Micro-F1 score, and our best single model submission gave a score of <b>`3.6363`</b> (see Section 8 for details).
 In the following sections we will describe our data preparation, feature engineering and selection, model building and hypertuning processes.
 Finally, we conclude our online appendix with a discussion section which gives some insights about model ensembling and prediction analysis.

 ## 2. Data Preparation and Exploration

 Our goal at this step was to create sequential features for user sessions and generate classification label for model training and evaluation.
-Due to the nature of the Task 2, our final goal is to create a binary classification model which is expected to predict whether the shopper will buy a product X or not in a given session containing an add-to-cart event for this product.
+Due to the nature of the Task 2, our final goal is to create a binary classification model which is expected to predict whether the shopper will buy a product or not in a given session containing an add-to-cart event for this product.

 For this data challenge, a session-level dataset, containing 10M product interactions over 57K different products (Section 3) is generated from the four tables `browsing`, `search`, `sku_content` and `intention_test` provided during the competition.
 Since the provided train set does not include the label column, we first created `is_purchased` label column which consists of binary values: 0 and 1.